Cycling74/min-devkit/ReadMe.md

 ## Unit Testing

-On the command like you can run all unit tests using Cmake:
+On the command line you can run all unit tests using Cmake:

 * on debug builds: `ctest -C Debug .`
 * on release builds: `ctest -C Release .`